aarushirc14/Data-Structures-and-Algorithms/Assignment 1/README.md

-# CPSC-319-Assignment 1
-A program that tests the efficiency of various sorting algorithms.
+# A program that implements and tests the efficiency of various sorting algorithms like quick sort, merge sort and bubble sort.